Fiona Stewart (event director): Green Man Festival

-Stewart is managing director and owner of the Green Man Festival, a music festival which takes place every year on the Glanusk Park estate near Crickhowell, in the Brecon Beacons National Park in Wales.
+Stewart is managing director and owner of the Green Man Festival, one of the largest independent music festivals in the UK, which takes place every year on the Glanusk Park estate near Crickhowell, in the Brecon Beacons in Wales.
 Alongside Emily Eavis of Glastonbury Festival she is one of the few female festival directors and she is the only female owner of an independent festival.
-The festival began in 2003 and by 2018 it welcomed 25,000 guests, operating without any commercial sponsorship.
+The festival began in 2003 and by 2018 it welcomed 25,000 guests and Stewart has maintained the festival’s independence in an industry dominated by large entertainment corporations.
 Artists playing at the festival have included Bon Iver, Fleet Foxes, Hot Chip, Robert Plant and Super Furry Animals.
 In 2018, Green Man Festival was found to contribute an annual £10.4 million to the Welsh economy and each year the festival sells out months in advance.

-Stewart is also chair of the Green Man Trust, a charitable organisation.
-In 2020, it launched an emergency campaign to help Welsh people affected by Storm Dennis and raised £20,000.
-She has worked as a consultant for the British Council and the Foreign Office, advising on the possibilities of organising music festivals in Brazil, China, India and Serbia.
-She also curated the Welsh musical selection for the 2012 Cultural Olympiad.
-Stewart is also a board member of the CPA Concert Promoters Association, the Welsh Government Creative Industry Advisory Panel and the Mid-Wales Growth Scheme.

-In 2013 Stewart was given an outstanding achievement award at the UK Festival Awards, is listed as number 24 in the BBC Woman's Hour Music Power list and was shortlisted for a St David Culture Award.
+Green Man Trust

+Stewart founded the Green Man Trust in 2014 as the charitable arm of the Green Man Festival, with the aim of extending the festival’s community and cultural activity into year-round programmes.
+The charity focuses on supporting communities in Wales through initiatives in the arts, education, skills development, and environmental engagement.

+The Trust delivers community grant funding, training placements, and arts development programmes, and supports projects aimed at improving access to opportunities in rural and economically disadvantaged areas.
+It also runs initiatives relating to science communication and climate awareness.

+In interviews, Stewart has described the Trust as being informed by her personal experiences, including periods of homelessness earlier in her life, which influenced her interest in social inclusion and access to opportunity.
+The Trust operates independently as a registered charity but remains closely linked to the Green Man Festival, providing a year-round extension of its cultural and community work.

+Other Work

+Stewart has overseen or contributed to diverse range of sectors, including: